This days payable outstanding calculator can be used to calculate the average number of days a business is taking to pay its suppliers.

 Using the Days Payable Outstanding Calculator

-The Excel days payable outstanding calculator, available for download below, calculates the days payable outstanding by entering details as follows:
+The Excel pays payable outstanding calculator, available for download below, calculates the days payable outstanding by entering details as follows:

 - Enter the cost of sales.
 This is the value of cost of sales taken from the annual accounts or management accounts.

 - Enter the period.
 This is number of days in the period, for annual accounts 365 days is used.
-The days payable outstanding calculator calculates the average daily cost of sales for the period.
+The DPO calculator calculates the average daily cost of sales for the period.

 - Enter the accounts payable.
 This is the accounts payable (creditors) taken from the balance sheet of the accounts.
 If opening and closing balances are available, then the average accounts payable balance can be used.
 The days payable outstanding calculator calculates the average days payable outstanding.